All Episodes

 His burial was yesterday.

-The service was carried, I know on Fox yesterday.
+The service was carried, I know, on Fox yesterday.

-Uh Pastor, I didn't know you were a criminal defense attorney, I believe you said.
+Pastor, I didn't know you were a criminal defense attorney, I believe you said.

 And you've been watching what we've all been watching, and that is we've seen riots, we've seen arson, we've seen looting.

-Uh we have over 20 dead now, including a number of police officers that have died.
+We have over 20 dead now, including a number of police officers that have died.

-Okay, l then let's go with the first one.
+Okay, let's go with the first one.

-Now, while I empathize with the fact that people feel like they have not been heard and not uh have been taken advantage of, uh I would I I probably while empathizing would fall on the line of uh of uh active nonviolence and would say,
+Now, while I empathize with the fact that people feel like they have not been heard and not have been taken advantage of, I probably, while empathizing with, would fall on the line of active nonviolence and would say, hey, if we keep going with active nonviolence as a method of progress,

-hey, w if we keep going with active nonviolence as a as a method of progress, I think that we would do the same or better than if we were to allow uh our basic impulses to take over and to be violent.
+I think that we would do the same or better than if we were to allow our basic impulses to take over and to be violent.

-Um I'm trained in the use of a firearm since I'm 10.
+I'm trained in the use of a firearm since I'm 10.

 I've been doing seven hard years of martial arts, mixed martial arts training.

-Um I most people don't have that.
+Most people don't have that.

 A lot of people are even afraid of guns, period.

-That's why I mentioned a non-lethal alternative uh that I have purchased, uh, which is called burner BY uh R uh NA, if it's on my website if you want to look at it.
+That's why I mentioned a non-lethal alternative that I have purchased, which is called Burner B-Y-R-N-A.

 No, I'm not.